Skip to content

 How can we engage the general public, particularly actors involved in public policies, in common data spaces?

-🇫🇷 The Green Data for Health (GD4H) initiative, led by the Innovation Lab of the French Ministry of Ecological Transition, is built around an online platform where different environmental data sources for health – environment are referenced, and on which different tools (including legal ones) are proposed to foster the mobilisation and use of data to better understand the impacts on health of the environment.
+🇫🇷 The Green Data for Health (GD4H) initiative, led by the Innovation Lab of the French Ministry of Ecological Transition, is built around an online platform where different environmental data sources for health – environment are referenced, and on which different tools (including legal ones) are proposed to foster the mobilisation and use of data to better understand the impact of environmental factors on health.

 Released to the general public in early 2023, the online platform of the GD4H has already garnered nearly 32,000 consultations.
 It is rooted within a diverse community of 450 active members, involving ministries, public agencies, research organisations, associations, local entities, and stakeholders engaged in data-driven innovation.